 Urban water management becomes progressively more challenging in the view of population growth and increasing complexity of water management infrastructure.
 In this line, there is an ever increase demand from the water providers’ and public authorities’ perspective to critically evaluate the existing water ecosystems at city level in respect to the water supply, waste water treatment, reuse potential and the effect the growing population has on the water ecosystem and endangered species.
-To enable effective decision making at the entire city level, both surface water and groundwater should be viewed as part of the overall urban water ecosystem with its spatio-temporal availability, quantity and quality and competing uses being taken into account.

 You can find more information on our consortium’s website - http://www.water4cities.eu/.

 SingularLogic S.A.
 (Greece), iquadrat (Spain), Institut Jozef Stefan (Slovenia), University of Thessaly (Greece), Bangor University, Ljubljanski Urbanisticni Zavod Dd (Slovenia), Municipal Enterprise of Water Supply and Sewerage of Skiathos (Greece), IBM Thomas J. Watson Research Center

 S. Rizou, K. Kenda, D. Kofinas, N. M. Mellios, P. Pergar, P. D. Ritsos, J. Vardakas, K. Kalaboukas, C. Laspidou, M. Senožetnik, and A. Spyropoulou, “Water4Cities: An ICT platform enabling Holistic Surface Water and Groundwater Management for Sustainable Cities,” in Proceedings of 3rd EWaS International Conference, Lefkada, Greece, 2018.